Runway Characters: Real-time AI avatars

 Will AI destroy Hollywood?

 It is more likely to change how work is produced and distributed than to “destroy” storytelling.
-The biggest shifts tend to be in speed, cost, and versioning.
+The biggest shifts tend to be in speed, cost, and versioning, meaning producing multiple tailored cuts quickly.
 The hardest parts still sit in direction, taste, performance, and trust.

 Where is AI already being used in film and TV workflows?